 Understanding the Risks: Why Health Matters on Kilimanjaro

-Climbing Kilimanjaro involves ascending to high altitudes which can expose trekkers to altitude sickness and other health concerns.
+Climbing Kilimanjaro involves ascending to high which can expose trekkers to altitude sickness and other health concerns.
 Recognizing early signs of health issues and knowing how to respond is crucial.
 Common ailments include altitude sickness, dehydration, and fatigue.
 Each of these conditions can manifest with varying degrees of severity but taking proactive steps can help minimize their impact.

 Pre-Trek Preparation: The Key to a Healthy Climb